unosquare/swan/README.md

 ```

 ### The `Connection` class
-It represents a network connection with 2 operation modes (server or client side).
-It wraps a TcpClient and its corresponding network streams.
+It represents a wrapper for TcpClient (a TCP network connection) either on the server or on the client.
+It provides access to the input and output network streams.
+It is capable of working in 2 modes.

 [Connection API Doc](https://unosquare.github.io/swan/api/Unosquare.Swan.Networking.Connection.html)

 [ConnectionListener API Doc](https://unosquare.github.io/swan/api/Unosquare.Swan.Networking.ConnectionListener.html)

-#### Example 1: Creating a connection on the server side
+#### Example 1: Creating an echo server
 When dealing with a connection on the server side, continuous reading must be enabled, thus deactivating Read methods.
 If these methods are used an invalid operation exception will be thrown.
 This example uses a `ConnectionListener` which is a TCP listener manager with built-in events and asynchronous functionality.

 ```csharp